segmentstream/digital-data-manager/README.md

 [![Build Status](https://travis-ci.org/driveback/digital-data-manager.svg?branch=master)](https://travis-ci.org/driveback/digital-data-manager)

-The hassle-free way to integrate Digital Data Layer on your website.
+Digital Data Manager is an open source library which provides the hassle-free way to integrate Digital Data Layer on your website, collect customer data with one API and send it to hundreds of tools for analytics, marketing, and data warehousing.
+More info at [http://www.data-layer.net](http://www.data-layer.net).

 ##Defining Digital Data Layer
 ```html